roed314/FiniteGroups/ProposedSchema.md

 If `Z(G_1)` and `Z(G_2)` contain a common nontrivial subgroup `U` then the quotient `G_1 x G_2 / U` by the diagonally embedded `U` is the central product `G_1 o G_2`.

-Question: if there are multiple G-conjugacy classes for `U`, does it matter which we choose?
+If there are multiple choices of U that yield isomorphic central products, we choose the lowest numbered subgroup label in `G_1`, then the lowest numbered subgroup label in `G_2`.

 Column         | Type      | Notes
 ---------------|-----------|------